Slideshow image

 • how other people are treated (e.g., are they hardworking, incapable, or poor);

-• even how God is imagined (e.g., “if I live ‘right’ god will make me wealthy and healthy”).
+• even how God is imagined (e.g., “if I live ‘right,’ god will give me health and wealth”).

 What about God’s ‘Story’?

-If we don’t know God’s ‘Story’ how can we live it?
-And there’s the problem.
+If we do not know God’s ‘story,’ how can we live in it?
+And there is the problem.

-As we begin to know God’s ‘story’ better we will live in it better.
+As we know God’s ‘story’ better, we will live in it better.

 Ed Stetzer, a research professor, puts it this way: